PJensen/PJensen/README.md

 # PJensen

-I am seasoned software architect currently contributing my skills and expertise to Harvard Management Company.
-My unique blend of creativity and technical acumen has enabled me to excel in my career, delivering cutting-edge software solutions.
+I'm a software architect currently working with Harvard Management Company.
+My background combines technical knowledge with creativity, allowing me to contribute to diverse software solutions.

-## Early Interest in Computers
-By sixth grade, I discovered I had an aptitude for computers, which led my teacher to recommend a computer camp at MIT.
-This early immersion in technology ignited a passion that set me on the path to my future career.
-This journey took me to an internship during high school and then to software engineering studies at Acadia University, situated amidst the picturesque maritime provinces of Canada.
+I discovered my interest in computers in grade school, an interest that was nurtured at an MIT summer camp.
+My path led me to a high school internship and eventually to studying software engineering at Canada's Acadia University.

-## Professional Skills
-I am known for my creative problem-solving skills, frequently devising innovative solutions to complex software development challenges.
-My empathetic nature has been instrumental in my success in user-centered design—I thrive on connecting with users and understanding their needs.
-As a strong team player, I foster a collaborative work environment by actively listening and communicating effectively.
-Furthermore, I maintain a steadfast commitment to ethical software development, ensuring that my work is responsible, sustainable, and beneficial.

-## Personal Interests
-When not immersed in code, you can find me exploring a range of interests, from skiing and painting to sculpting and playing the drums.
-My passion for gardening is a testament to my creative spirit and love for nature.
-This unique combination of creativity and expertise has allowed me to make a meaningful impact in my workplace and the communities I engage with, both professionally and personally.
+I enjoy problem-solving and approach software development with an empathetic mindset, focusing on user needs.
+I value teamwork, communication, and ethical software development.

+Outside work, my hobbies include skiing, painting, sculpting, drumming, and gardening.
+Each enriches my life and, in their own way, my work too.

 <!--
 **PJensen/PJensen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.